genesiscommunitysuccess/custom-elements-lsp/README.md

 You just need to setup VSCode to use your local typescript install as by default it will try and use a version of typescript it is bundled with.

-1. Launch using the settings in `.vscode` directory (ensure `typescript.tdsk` points to the `lib` directory of the project typescript install).
+1. You need to create a `settings.json` file inside of a `.vscode` directory.
+We need to configure VSCode to see the locally installed typescript binary (ensure `typescript.tdsk` points to the `lib` directory of the project typescript install).
 You can see an example of this in this repository - `./example/.vscode/settings.json`.
+2. Launch VSCode on the project directory that contains the `.vscode` directory.
-2. Configure workspace version to local using `Typescript: Select Typescript Version` from the command palette https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript
+3. Configure workspace version to local using `Typescript: Select Typescript Version` from the command palette https://code.visualstudio.com/docs/typescript/typescript-compiling#_using-the-workspace-version-of-typescript.
+If you are having issues seeing this menu option ensure you have a typescript file open.

 ### NVIM

 If you have an LSP setup for typescript this should work straight away using the project's TypeScript.

+### Advanced Usage

+`designSystemPrefix` is used to specify how to handle custom elements which are defined but exported as an element registry function, and later registered against a design system with a specific prefix.
+An example of this is [FAST component libraries](https://www.fast.design/docs/design-systems/creating-a-component-library).
+Export these with the magic string `%%prefix%%-` at the start of the tagname and then `designSystemPrefix` will override the `%%prefix%%`.

+In the config of this repository it is set to `example` because we use the `example` prefix as set in `./example/src/components.ts`.
+An example of a component exported in this way can be found in the `./example/src/components/button/` directory.

 ## Plugin Development

+This section helps you to set up the LSP plugin locally so you can contribute to it.
 Playground based on https://github.com/orta/TypeScript-TSServer-Plugin-Template and https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin#overview-writing-a-simple-plugin

+When working on the LSP codebase itself, it is useful to be running an application in order to see what functionality is and is not working.
 The app in `/example` is setup to use the LSP plugin out of the box for NVIM and VSCode currently, other LSP IDEs may need some other configuration.

-The LSP plugin should be symlinked locally via the `package.json` but if you're having issues you can manually link the plugin:

-1. `npm link` in the project root
-2. `cd example`
-3. `npm link @genesiscommunitysuccess/custom-elements-lsp`

 While developing: